 As with his music, there’s contrast and tension in his photos, too.
 “They vary from color to color, from filter to filter — the colors change depending on my mood.
 So if I’m happy it’s probably yellowish, and you can see the periods where I’m sad.
 It’s like a visual diary.
 It’s like a mood ring,” he laughs.
 His pop and art may come veiled in a dark filter, but his future looks far from black.

 Weekend Hashtag Project is a series featuring designated themes and hashtags chosen by Instagram’s Community Team.
 For a chance to be featured on the Instagram blog, follow @instagram and look for a post announcing the weekend’s project every Friday.

-This weekend’s prompt was #WHPsayhitothewater, which asked participants to creatively capture their own reflection in the water.
+This weekend’s prompt was #WHPabstract, which asked participants to make photographs of everyday objects or environments — and show them in unrecognizable or surprising ways.
 Every Monday we feature some of our favorite submissions from the project, but be sure to check out the rest here.

-To see more of Sabine’s neatly arranged garbage art, follow @virgin_honey on Instagram.
+To see more of Fábio’s photographs and videos, follow @fabiolamounier on Instagram.

 (This interview was conducted in German.)

 The venturesome flight of a ladybug, a pleasant shadow cooling the skin, the touching lightheartedness of children playing – Corla Schöner’s (@thelittlethings_love) photographs are like a love song to life.
 And for her, everyday moments are the melody.
 “They are pure, fragile and at the same time so incredibly strong that they soak our thick skin and, if we allow it, get up in our soul,” says the special education teacher from Frankfurt, Germany.